All You Need To Know About The Bradley Method For Childbirth

 doctors cutting the vagina (called an episiotomy) without permission and without pain medication to speed up the birth process

-While many changes have been made and actions such as these would land a hospital or doctor in a massive lawsuit, all obstetrical violence has not disappeared.
+While many changes have been made and actions such as these would land a hospital or doctor in a massive lawsuit today, all obstetrical violence has not disappeared.

 Does Obstetrical Violence Exist Today?